infinityloop-dev/coding-standard/README.md

 Custom ruleset for [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer).

-This standard uses sniffs bundled with PHPCS, numerous sniffs from [Slecomat coding-standard](https://github.com/slevomat/coding-standard), and also some of its own custom built sniffs.
+This ruleset uses sniffs bundled with PHPCS, numerous sniffs from [Slecomat coding-standard](https://github.com/slevomat/coding-standard), and also some of its own custom built sniffs.

 ## Installation